cyberiums/cyberdoc/docs/_getting-started/index.md

 ### Sync modes

-Running Geth starts an Cyberium node that can join any existing network, or create a new one.
-You can start Geth in one of three different sync modes using the `--syncmode "{mode}"` argument that determines what sort of node it is in the network.
+Running Geth Flavours starts an Cyberium node that can join any existing network, or create a new one.
+You can start Geth Flavours in one of three different sync modes using the `--syncmode "{mode}"` argument that determines what sort of node it is in the network.

 These are: